 The truth is that convertible car insurance does not differ from any other type of car insurance.
-When you purchase car insurance from an insurance company, you will find that it typically has a specialty area that includes things like:
+When you purchase car insurance from an insurance company, you will find that they typically offer specialty insurance for vehicles like:

 This doesn’t mean that you don’t want to consider a specialty insurance company for your car.
 For example, a convertible Ferrari, which can cost as much as $200,000, is a car that you might want to insure with a specialty company that insures luxury cars only.

 While there are plenty of insurance companies, such as State Farm, Allstate, and so on, that insure high-end cars, often you pay more through such companies because you are risk sharing among other drivers.

 Often, specialty companies will choose not to insure high-risk drivers in an effort to keep what will already be high insurance rates down.

 Should I keep higher levels of insurance for my convertible car?

 How much insurance you keep on your convertible should be based on the value of your car plus what the requirements are from your lender and the state minimums where you live.

 Typically, you will want to carry more insurance than the minimum required by your state.
 However, you don’t want to pay extra for insurance that you may never use either.

 According to the Insurance Information Institute, most people don’t carry enough insurance on their vehicles.

 They aren’t talking about the minimums required by each state; they are talking about enough insurance to cover the cost of an accident.